citp/privacy-policy-historical/h/he/hea/healthcabin.net.md

  _Sales promotion opportunity_

 Sometimes we provide the opportunities of sales promotion to the selected group among our customers standing for other company.
-When we proceed with this activity, we won’t reveal your name and address to the company.
+When we proceed with this activity, we won't reveal your name and address to the company.

  _Operation transfer
 _